sujal-07-Ronny/eks-k8s-deployment/README.md

 Production-style deployment of a containerized frontend application on **Amazon EKS** using Kubernetes, integrated with **Route 53** for custom domain routing, and **CloudWatch + SNS** for real-time monitoring and alerting.

 > ⚠️ AWS resources are torn down to avoid costs.
 All configurations, YAMLs, and screenshots are preserved in this repo.
+> 💡 Note: `:latest` tag used for demo purposes.
+> Production deployments should use immutable
+> image tags (e.g., git SHA or version number)
+> for reproducibility.

 ---